What are the benefits of vitamin E?

 • Protection against free radical damage

 Vitamin E is a powerful antioxidant that helps neutralize free radicals generated by exposure to UV rays, pollution and environmental stress.
-By reducing oxidative damage, it helps prevent premature skin aging, including wrinkles, fine lines and dark spots.
+By reducing oxidative damage, it helps prevent premature aging of the skin, including wrinkles, fine lines and brown spots.

-Vitamin E helps maintain skin moisture by strengthening the skin barrier.
-This helps reduce transepidermal water loss, which helps keep skin soft and supple.
-Well-hydrated skin is less prone to dryness, irritation and itching.
+Vitamin E helps maintain skin hydration by strengthening the cutaneous barrier.
+This reduces transepidermal water loss, helping to keep skin soft and supple.
+Well-moisturized skin is less prone to dryness, irritation and itching.

 Vitamin E's antioxidant properties help minimize the appearance of fine lines and wrinkles.
 By fighting free radical damage, it contributes to smoother, younger-looking skin.
 Some studies also show that it can improve skin texture and the appearance of signs of aging.